-Just as there are many intra-market correlations between currency pairs, so too there are many intermarket correlations between the Forex and other financial market, such as stocks, bonds and commodities.
+Just as there are many Intra-market correlations between currency pairs, so too there are many Intermarket correlations between the Forex and other financial markets, such as stocks, bonds and commodities.
 Traders who develop an understanding of these correlations, along with their important fundamental and psychological relationships, can use them to their advantage, creating strategies that in-bed these relationships.

 1. US Dollar Index and Currencies.